core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 After having successfully processed the informative response as defined in {{ssec-client-side-informative}}, the client will receive, accept and process multicast notifications about the state of the target resource from the server, as responses to the phantom registration request and with Token value T.

-The client relies on the value of the Observe option for notification reordering, as defined in Section 3.4 of {{RFC7641}}.
+The client relies on the value of the Observe option for notification reordering, as defined in {{Section 3.4 of RFC7641}}.

 ## Cancellation ## {#ssec-client-side-cancellation}

 At a certain point in time, a client may become not interested in receiving further multicast notifications about a target resource.
-When this happens, the client can simply "forget" about being part of the group observation for that target resource, as per Section 3.6 of {{RFC7641}}.
+When this happens, the client can simply "forget" about being part of the group observation for that target resource, as per {{Section 3.6 of RFC7641}}.

 When, later on, the server sends the next multicast notification, the client will not recognize the Token value T in the message.
-Since the multicast notification is Non-confirmable, it is OPTIONAL for the client to reject the multicast notification with a Reset message, as defined in Section 3.5 of {{RFC7641}}.
+Since the multicast notification is Non-confirmable, it is OPTIONAL for the client to reject the multicast notification with a Reset message, as defined in {{Section 3.5 of RFC7641}}.

 In case the server has canceled a group observation as defined in {{ssec-server-side-cancellation}}, the client simply forgets about the group observation and frees up the used Token value T for that endpoint, upon receiving the multicast error response defined in {{ssec-server-side-cancellation}}.